wa1tnr/c4a-lcl-a/README.md

 | adrop | (--)  | Drop A-TOS |

 ## The T Stack
-C4A includes a T stack, with tge same operations as the A stack. <br/>
+c4a includes a T stack, with the same operations as the A stack. <br/>
 Note that there are also additional words for the return stack. <br/>

 | WORD  | STACK | DESCRIPTION |